QubesOS/qubes-doc/installing/custom-install.md

  - `/dev/urandom`
  - probably an `iter-time` of one second

-If, instead, you'd like to use AES-256, SHA-512, `/dev/random`, and a longer `iter-time`, you can configure encryption manually by following the instructions below.
+If, instead, you'd like to use AES-256, SHA-512, `/dev/random`, and a longer `iter-time`, for example, you can configure encryption manually by following the instructions below.

 ### Example: Custom LUKS Configuration